bemosior/bemosior.github.io/_drafts/2016-02-24-motivation-cycles.md

 <div class="pagebreak"></div>

-Assuming the *something* is positive, we want to exploit such a model to maximize the movement in a positive direction (i.e., towards periods of high motivation) while minimizing the opposite.
+Assuming the *something* is positive, I'd want to exploit such a model to maximize the movement in a positive direction (i.e., towards periods of high motivation) while minimizing the opposite.

 ![Cycles](/assets/posts/2016-02-24-motivation-cycles-01.jpg)